Bryn Mawr South station

-Bryn Mawr station is a SEPTA Metro rapid transit station in Radnor Township, Pennsylvania.
+Bryn Mawr South station (formerly known as Bryn Mawr Station) is a SEPTA Metro rapid transit station in Radnor Township, Pennsylvania.
 It serves the M and is located at Glenbrook Avenue and County Line Road, although SEPTA gives the location as being at Bryn Mawr Avenue and Brook Street.
 All trains stop at Bryn Mawr South.
 The station lies near Bryn Mawr Hospital.
 The station lies 5.4 mi from 69th Street Transit Center.
 The station has off-street parking available.